Birkenshaw CE (C) Primary School

 Year 1 - Phonics Screening Test

-This test is designed to indicate whether a child is able to phonetically decode and read words.
-Children are shown a number of words (both real and pseud-words) which they have to be able to read using their phonic knowledge.
+This Government test is designed to indicate whether a child is able to phonetically decode and read words.
+Children are shown a number of words (both real and pseudo-words) which they have to be able to read using their phonic knowledge.

-Your child’s teacher is responsible for judging the standards your child is working at in English reading, English writing, mathematics and science, by the end of Key Stage 1.
-To help inform those judgements, pupils sit national curriculum tests in English and mathematics, commonly called SATs.
-They may also sit an optional test in English grammar, punctuation and spelling.
+Your child’s teacher is responsible for making judgements about the standards your child is working at in English reading, English writing, mathematics and science, by the end of Key Stage 1.
+To help inform those judgements, our pupils sit optional national curriculum tests in English and mathematics, commonly called Optional SATs.
 The tests are a tool for teachers to help them measure your child’s performance and identify their needs as they move into Key Stage 2.
 They also allow teachers to see how your child is performing against national expected standards.
-The tests can be taken any time during May and they are not strictly timed.
-Pupils may not even know they are taking them as many teachers will incorporate them into everyday classroom activities.
+The tests can be taken any time from May onwards and they are not strictly timed.

 Further information can be found here: